 TGm Editor: Please make the following change to the paragraph shown below in this sub-clause:

-The Co-Located BSSID List subelement is used to report the list of BSSIDs of the BSSs which share the same antenna connector with the reporting STA.
+The Co-Located BSSID List subelement is used to report the list of BSSIDs of the BSSs which share the same antenna connector(s) with the reporting STA.

 TGm Editor: Please make the following change to the paragraph shown below in this sub-clause:

-When the MaxBSSID Indicator field is equal to zero, the BSSID fields contain an explicit list of the BSSID values of the BSSs which share the same antenna connector with the reporting STA.
+When the MaxBSSID Indicator field is equal to zero, the BSSID fields contain an explicit list of the BSSID values of the BSSs which share the same antenna connector(s) with the reporting STA.

-NOTE—For example, if there are 4 BSSs which share the same antenna connector and their BSSIDs end with 16, 24, 30 and 31, and the range of MAC addresses ending with 16-31 inclusive are not assigned to other BSSs using a different antenna connector, then this list of 4 BSSIDs can be indicated with a value of 5 in the MaxBSSID Indicator field.
+NOTE—For example, if there are 4 BSSs which share the same antenna connector(s) and their BSSIDs end with 16, 24, 30 and 31, and the range of MAC addresses ending with 16-31 inclusive are not assigned to other BSSs using a different antenna connector, then this list of 4 BSSIDs can be indicated with a value of 5 in the MaxBSSID Indicator field.
 Otherwise, the MaxBSSID Indicator field is set to zero and the BSSIDs are listed separately.

 Location Civic report[CID 2004]